 In certain instances, we provide guaranteed completion dates under the terms of our contracts.
 Failure to meet schedule or agreed upon delivery dates can result in unrealized incentive fees or non-recoverable costs.
 In instances where the payments of such costs are likely, we perform project profitability analysis using such costs to reduce revenues realizable, which could cause estimated project costs to exceed projected revenues realized from the project.
 In such instances, we would record reserves to cover such excesses in the period they are determined, which would adversely affect our results of operations and financial position.
 In instances where the reduced revenues still exceed costs, the incurrence of the costs generally reduces profitability of the project at the time of subsequent revenue recognition.
-Our reported results would change if different estimates were used for contract costs or if different estimates were used for contractual contingencies.
+Our reported results would change if different estimates were used for contract costs or if different estimates were used for contract costs or if different estimates were used for contract contract costs.